Together we are stronger.

-- I Love Libraries and @ your library campaign ® websites: Increase public awareness about the value of libraries to our communities.
+- I Love Libraries® website to increase public awareness about the value of libraries to our communities.
 These resources target library users, readers, and those who may be motivated to take action in their communities.

 - ALA Divisions: Each with a type-of-library or type-of-library-function specialization publish journals, books, newsletters, and other materials; provide continuing education in a variety of venues and formats; offer awards and scholarships; sponsor institutes and conferences; and maintain networks of affiliates, chapters, and other collaborative relationships.